Take an afternoon to explore Granbury Texas, a small town with big history and amazing architecture around the courthouse square.

 Local lore is good fun, but it always makes me wonder, who makes up this stuff?

-Two historical figures, Davy Crockett‘s widow Elizabeth and son Robert, did settle in Hood County in the 1850s, and plenty of documentation exists to support this claim.
+Two historical figures, David Crockett‘s widow Elizabeth and son Robert, did settle in Hood County in the 1850s, and plenty of documentation exists to support this claim.

 Hood County Courthouse Historic District